 The Person Behind the Pedals

-I learned to ride a bike in Shanty Bay — a small village town north of Barrie where biking was just how you got around the neighbourhood.
-Down to the corner store, over to a friend's house, back before dinner.
-Fun, simple, nothing more than that.
-It wasn't until I moved to the Yonge and Finch area of Toronto that something shifted.
-My mom and I went out biking on the East Don Trail one evening — within a minute the road noise disappeared.
-The forest closed in around us, tall and green and surprisingly dense.
-I could hear the river below before I could see it.
-And then the trail opened up into a wide valley — pink-orange sky ahead, warmth on my face and wind in my hair.
-I remember stopping and thinking: how is this so close to home?
+I learned to ride a bike in Shanty Bay, one of those small villages off of Lake Simcoe.
+It was fun, but I never thought too much about it.
+It wasn't until I moved to Yonge and Finch in Toronto that something shifted.
+My mother and I went out biking in the East Don one evening.
+Honestly, I was caught off-guard by the whole experience.
+The sights of the ravine and the sounds of the river were mesmerizing.
+Pink-orange sky ahead, warmth on my face and wind in my hair.
+I remember stopping in an open meadow and thinking: how is this so close to home?

-I ride with friends sometimes, solo other times.
-The solo rides are thinking time — you can sort out a lot on a 30-kilometre ride.
-Over years of riding Toronto's trails, I kept running into the same problem: the existing resources were either dry and data-heavy, completely outdated, or written by someone who'd clearly never been there on a Tuesday evening in October.
-Nobody was writing about these trails the way you'd describe them to a friend over a beer.
+Over years of riding Toronto's trails, I kept running into the same problem: the existing resources were either dry and data-heavy or completely outdated.
+I just wanted to capture the way I experienced biking in the city, and I wanted others to be able to experience it too.
 So I built the thing.
-Just a site that tells you what the trails are actually like, written by someone who rides them.
+Just a site that tells you what the trails are like, written by someone who rides them.

-When I'm not on the bike, I'm probably gardening, working out, or building creative projects.
-I do at least one century ride a year (that's 100 km — it sounds worse than it is), I've logged over 3,000 km across Toronto's trails over my lifetime, and I still think a bike is the fastest way to get around the city.
+When I'm not on the bike, I'm probably gardening, working out, building creative projects, or chilling with friends & family.
+I do at least one century ride a year, I've logged over 3,000 km across Toronto's trails over my lifetime, and I still think a bike is the fastest way to get around the city.
 I've also definitely gotten a flat at the worst possible moment.
 More than once.

 Trail tips, questions, or just want to say hello – I'd love to hear from you.